metonym/daGama/README.md

 # daGama

-> Design in code, from data.
+> Design from data, in code.

 ## Problem